MCN-ING/aries-rfcs/features/0756-oca-for-aries-style-guide/README.md

-issuers, ultimately deciding that given them too much control (e.g., pixel precise layout of their credential) creates a usage/privacy risk (people using their credentials by showing them on screen, with all private data showing), is technical extremely difficult given the variations of holder devices, and likely to result in a very poor user experience.
+issuers, ultimately deciding that given them too much control (e.g., pixel precise layout of their credential) creates a usage/privacy risk (people using their credentials by showing them on screen, with all private data showing), is technically extremely difficult given the variations of holder devices, and likely to result in a very poor user experience.

 A user experience group in Canada came up with the core design, and the Aries